markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-As with reference links, [whitespace] is not allowed
+As with reference links, spaces, tabs, and line endings, are not allowed
 between the two sets of brackets:

 ```````````````````````````````` example